A world of choice - Millions of rooms, hundreds of airlines, thousands of destinations.

 San Francisco holidays are an excellent mix of touristy landmarks and unique experiences for those who know where to look.
 If you miss the Golden Gate Bridge, you’ll simply never get over it, so make your first stop Fort Point for that profile-perfect photo op.
 If you don’t mind a short drive and a little exercise, head to Battery Spencer on the Marin County side of the Bay—the hike and the views will both take your breath away.

 Accommodation in Fisherman’s Wharf will get any traveller’s “seal” of approval thanks to the friendly pinnipeds at the end of Pier 39.
-Wave a flipper in greeting, then unleash the kraken (or just your imagination) at Aquarium of the Bay, where you can see sharks and giant octopuses.
+Wave a flipper in greeting, then unleash the kraken (or just your imagination) at the Aquarium of the Bay, where you can see sharks and giant octopodes (yes, that’s the old plural for octopus).
 All that fresh sea air making you hungry?
-Scoff down the freshest seafood in the city—and the world, if you ask the locals—at any of the local restaurants.
+Scarf down the best food in San Francisco—and the world, if you ask the locals—at any of the local seafood restaurants.

 Flights to San Francisco arrive at San Francisco International Airport (SFO), south of the city.
 The Bay Area Rapid Transit (BART) plus the Caltrain system make it easy to get to San Francisco hotels.
 If BART doesn’t run to your destination, you’ll need to learn one more word: Muni.
-The bus and light rail system can get you anywhere you need to go, and, besides, the historic cable cars are just plain fun.
-However, if you’re not into walking the ups and downs of “Shaky Town,” one of our car hires will get you over the hills and on to adventure.
-Parking can be tricky, but if you’re headed beyond city limits, hiring a car is your gateway to fun.
-“Wine” down with a day trip 80 km north to Sonoma to sample the country’s most storied grapevines.
+The bus and light rail system can get you anywhere you need to go, and besides, the historic cable cars are just plain fun.

-When you’re ready for a San Francisco treat, Wotif will serve up the best selection of accommodation in San Francisco.
+Already got your suitcase out?
+Well, pack it up with flannel, Birkenstocks and the latest indie albums.
+A real San Francisco treat is in store for you.
+Wotif will serve up the best selection of places to stay in San Francisco.
 Book today for a hella good deal!